 Peel and quarter peaches; add to a blender with lemon juice.
 Puree until smooth.

 In a small pot, whisk together the sugar and cornstarch.
 Stir in puree, turn on pan over medium heat and whisk constantly until the mixture simmers and thickens.

-Transfer the mixture to a heatproof container, and put in the fridge until the curd has cooled completely, at least 30 minutes.
-The curd can be refrigerated for up to one week.
+Transfer the mixture to a heatproof container, and put in the fridge until the puree has cooled completely, at least 30 minutes.
+The puree can be refrigerated for up to one week.